 Mark Leenheer graduated from Saint Louis University in 2015 with a Doctorate in Physical Therapy.
 Following graduation, Mark completed a post-doctoral residency program with a focus in Orthopaedic Physical Therapy at the Cleveland VA Medical Center.
-Mark is a certified practitioner of the Graston Technique, an instrument-assisted soft tissue mobilization technique useful for treating myofascial restrictions and soft tissue adhesions, mobilizing scars, and promoting healing.
-Currently Mark is beginning coursework to become a Certified Orthopaedic Manual Therapist and has future plans to complete a Fellowship in Manual Physical Therapy.
+A Certified Manual Physical Therapist through the North American Institute of Orthopaedic Manual Therapy, Mark is currently pursuing his Fellowship in manual physical therapy.
+He is a certified practitioner of the Graston Technique, an instrument-assisted soft tissue mobilization technique useful for treating myofascial restrictions and soft tissue adhesions, mobilizing scars, and promoting healing.
 Mark is a Cleveland, OH native and a passionate Cleveland sports fanatic.
 Additionally, he is a cyclist, skier, and trail runner.

-Lindsay Nelson is Board Certified as an Orthopedic Clinical Specialist and holds a Doctorate degree in Physical Therapy from the U.S. Army-Baylor program.
-Additionally, she earned a Bachelor of Science degree in Biology from Seattle Pacific University.
-Her treatment approach for musculoskeletal conditions combines manual therapy, myofascial release, and corrective exercise to reinforce clients’ functional movement patterns.
-For vestibular therapy clients, she works to identify the source of dizziness and correct equilibrium imbalances.
-Lindsay believes in empowering clients by providing information and movement techniques so they can take responsibility for their health.
+Lindsay Nelson is a Board Certified Orthopedic Clinical Specialist and holds a Doctorate degree in Physical Therapy from the U.S. Army-Baylor program.
+Additionally, she has a Bachelor of Science degree in Biology from Seattle Pacific University.
+Lindsay enjoys treating not only patients with musculoskeletal conditions, but also those with dizziness and equilibrium imbalances.
+For conditions more orthopedic in nature she combines manual therapy, myofascial release, and corrective exercise to reinforce clients’ functional movement patterns.
+And for vestibular therapy clients, she works to identify the source of the dizziness and creates a custom program based on her findings.
+No matter the condition, Lindsay believes in empowering clients with education and information.
 When she’s not working in the clinic, Lindsay enjoys hiking, volunteering, and traveling the world.

 Phil Plante founded Action Potential Physical Therapy in 1997 with the goal of providing world class physical therapy in a local setting.
 His passion for treating patients in the Colorado Springs community continues to this day.
 In addition to practicing physical therapy full time, Phil is a Fellow with the American Academy of Orthopaedic Manual Therapists, providing advanced fellowship training to therapists from all over the nation.
 Phil holds his Doctor of Science in Orthopaedic Manual Physical Therapy from Andrews University in Berrien Springs, MI.
 Additionally, Phil has the elite title of Certified Orthopaedic Manipulative Therapist (Level 4) through the North American Institute of Orthopaedic Manual Therapists.
 He has a Master of Arts degree in Sports Science from the University of Denver in Denver, CO as well as a Bachelor of Science in Physical Therapy from Rockhurst College in Kansas City, MO.
 Phil earned his undergraduate degree in Community Health Education from the University of Northern Colorado in Greeley, CO.
 In his free time, he enjoys cycling, playing hockey, and fly fishing and relishes spending time with his wife, Eva, and their two daughters.